mieweb/docs/content/functions/document-management/send-document.md

 ![](../send-document.assets/97cbc65ecaab9151c9dbc0403b60675a.png)

 1. "Subject" will be what is used on the email subject or the new received document.
-    1. Users are able to customize it
+    a.
+Users are able to customize it
-    2. Number in the current value represents the document doc_id that the user is trying to send
+    b.
+Number in the current value represents the document doc_id that the user is trying to send
 2. "From" will be the "From Address" on emails
 3. "Recipient" is an autocomplete input for all chart that have one of the "Contact" or "Provider" chart types
-    1. Users are able to create a new contact if needed
+    a.
+Users are able to create a new contact if needed
 4. "Employer" is an autocomplete input for all Employer Organizations

 ### Add new Contact